ItaiAxelrad/remote-sensing/posts/raster-based-analysis.md

 ## Simple Raster Arithmetic

-### Adding, subtracting, multiplying and dividing RasterLayers
+### Adding, subtracting, multiplying, and dividing RasterLayers

 Performing simple raster operations with raster objects is fairly easy.
-For instance, if you want to subtract two `RasterLayers` of same extent, r1 and r2; simply doing r1 - r2 will give the expected output, which is, every pixel value of r2 will be subtracted from the matching pixel value of r1.
-These types of pixel-based operations almost always require a set of conditions to be met in order to be executed; the two `RasterLayers` need to be identical in term of extent, resolution, projection, etc.
+For instance, if you want to subtract two `RasterLayers` of the same extent, r1, and r2; simply doing r1 - r2 will give the expected output, which is, every pixel value of r2 will be subtracted from the matching pixel value of r1.
+These types of pixel-based operations almost always require a set of conditions to be met in order to be executed; the two `RasterLayers` need to be identical in terms of extent, resolution, projection, etc.

 ### Subsetting layers from RasterStack and RasterBrick

-Different spectral bands of a same satellite scene are often stored in multi-layer objects.
-This means that you will very likely import them in your R working environment as `RasterBrick` or `RasterStack` objects.
-As a consequence, to perform calculations between these bands, you will have to write an expression refering to individual layers of the object.
-Referring to individual layers in a `RasterBrick` or `RasterStack` object is done by using double square brackets \[\[\]\].
+Different spectral bands of the same satellite scene are often stored in multi-layer objects.
+This means that you will very likely import them into your R working environment as `RasterBrick` or `RasterStack` objects.
+As a consequence, to perform calculations between these bands, you will have to write an expression referring to individual layers of the object.
+Referring to individual layers in a `RasterBrick` or `RasterStack` object is done by using double square brackets `\[\[\]\]`.
 Let's look for instance at how the famous NDVI index would have to be calculated from the gewata `RasterBrick` object read earlier, and that contains the spectral bands of the Landsat 7 sensor.
 And in case you have forgotten, the NDVI formula is as follows (with NIR and Red being band 4 and 3 of Landsat 7 respectively):

 - `NDVI = [NIR-Red/NIR+Red]`